ManoloMancelli/HadesVR_Remix/docs/Wand_Official.md

 1. Wand works but is detected as Knuckle

- - Make sure that you have correct controller type set in HadesVR driver config
+ - Make sure that you have correct "Controller Mode" set in HadesVR driver config

 ![1](img/wand_controller_mode.png)